ACS-Analysts/training-containers/README.md

 sandbox$
 ```

+All the commands from the sandbox are assumed to be run from the directory from the module you are in (ex:
+[`mod/intro_to_containers`](mod/intro_to_containers)).
+When you are logged into the sandbox the root of the repository
+should be mount on `/vagrant`.
+In other words, if you want to work on the `intro_to_containers` module you should be in
+the `/vagrant/mod/intro_to_containers` directory.

+If the command should be run on the host it will have a prompt like this:

+```shell script
+host$
+```

 All commands and file locations on the host are assumed to be run from the root of the repository.
 Please make sure you
 have installed all the prerequisites listed above.
-If the command should be run on the host it will have a prompt like
-this:

-```shell script
-host$
-```

 ## Training Modules
 The training modules are intended to be read in order.